What is Mexico's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-The Deep Electrification pathway sees the most significant electrification of the sector, with electricity use doubling by 2030 compared to 2021 levels and more than quadrupling by 2050.
+The Deep Electrification pathway sees the most significant electrification of the sector, with electricity generation doubling by 2030 compared to 2021 levels and more than quadrupling by 2050.
 Although the share of electricity in the mix is not much higher than in other pathways, the total electricity demand is.
 This would likely be due to rapidly declining renewables costs which enable a faster scale-up of capacity, which are a core feature of this pathway.
 Given lower costs, following this pathway would allow Mexico to focus more heavily on a renewables rollout over energy efficiency measures, leading to fossil fuels mostly phased out of the mix by 2050.

 Mexico's buildings sector direct CO₂ emissions (from energy demand)